debersonpaula/tsrx/readme.md

 const { DefaultConfig } = require('tsrx/tools');

 module.exports = DefaultConfig({
-  // source of files
-  sourcePath: 'src',
-  // output path
-  outputPath: 'dist',
   // port to be used in development
   // will be set in webpack-dev-server
   port: 8080,
+  devServer: {
-  // hostname to be used in development
+    // development server
-  // will be set in webpack-dev-server
+    // will open the browser
-  host: 'localhost',
-  // all enviroments to be set in process.env
-  env: {
-    commentsExample: 'Comment from Node Enviroments',
+    // as soon as the project
+    // was compiled
-    booleanValueExample: true,
+    open: true,
-    numericValueExample: 37,
-    // all enviroments to be set in HTMLWebpackPlugin
-    // available in HTML thru <%= htmlWebpackPlugin.options.propertyName %>
-    htmlComments: 'Comment from HTML Enviroment',
   },
 });
 ```

 ## Using scripts

-TSRX have four methods to be used in scripts of the package.json.
+TSRX have methods to be used in scripts of the package.json.

 Is better to set unique config file for each method: